LuKC1024/hypercoercion-and-framework-wgt2020/Reviews.md

 ☐ I'm curious about the name.
 The paper alludes to Garcia's supercoercions as an inspiration, but I don't know why supercoercions are called this way, so even less sure why hypercoercions are thus called.
 > KC: It is just a name...
 I think we can leave this question open.

-☐ The paper claims (page 2) that hypercoercions have a "more compact representation": it would be good to be explicit, more compact than what?
+✔ The paper claims (page 2) that hypercoercions have a "more compact representation": it would be good to be explicit, more compact than what?
-> KC: Can Jeremy fix this?
+> KC: "a memory representation more compact than space-efficient coercions"

 ✔ Having dyn as an observation deserves discussion.
 I imagine that any two values of dynamic type are seen as such an observation.
 Other work where "observations" are used (eg. gradual security) relate the values underneath.
 > KC: I have cited the interpreter paper to support this decision.